15 Cool 3D Printed Dice You Can Print At Home

 3D Printed Dice Towers

 Not all games are fair, and let’s be honest, not all players are either.
-Dice towers act like pachinko machines in that they bounce the inserted dice around a series of internal platforms to ensure a fair roll to combat manipulation and cheating.
+Dice towers act like pachinko machines in that they bounce the inserted dice around a series of internal platforms to ensure a fair roll to combat manipulation and cheating, leaving luck as the sole decider.

 3-Way Dice Tower 2

 Naturally, dice towers don’t have to look like boring structures, and so 3D printed dice towers have been uploaded all across the internet to jazz up a playfield.
-Here are just some of our favorites.
+There are a lot to choose from, so here are just some of our favorites.

 3D Printed Dice Tower